Part: Rebuilt Camshaft & Rocker Arms for Honda CB350, CL350, SL350 / CB360, CL360, CJ360 / CB450, CL450, CB500T / CB550K, CB550

 - The cam and rockers are on top of the cylinder head and furthest from the oil pump and sump oil, thus they are the last parts that receive oil during engine start up.

 *The majority of the time the parts can be rebuilt without issue; however there are instances where the core is beyond repair.
 In such circumstances, you will be charged a core fee in addition to the rebuild fee.
 The core fee covers the cost of providing a serviceable core that is removed from our supply.
-Once we receive your camshaft and rocker arms, we will inspect them and determine if they are rebuildable or not.
-If they are rebuildable, we will exchange them for a freshly machined set or depending on the supply on hand, rebuild them as a set.
-The turn around time can be as quick as a few days up to a few weeks.
-Rebuilt cams and rockers will not ship out until we receive your core or the core deposit fee.
+Once we receive your camshaft and rocker arms, we will inspect them and determine if they are rebuild-able or not.
+If they are rebuild-able, we will either exchange them for a freshly machined set (depending on the supply on hand) or rebuild them as a set (typically the case).
+The turn around time is typically 6 to 9 weeks.
 Cams and rockers sell as a complete set; however individual rocker arms are available on request but still require a core exchange.
 If we encounter an issue, we will contact you to discuss options.
+Cam cores prices start at $100 and rocker cores start at $15 each